-Like most of us, you’ve probably been responsible for planning diverse projects involving numerous individual tasks in Microsoft Project.
-As part of your task management responsibilities, you naturally assigned these tasks to the appropriate people and are now trying to balance the comprehensive project plans with the detailed tasks plans of the teams.
+Like most of us, you have probably been responsible for planning diverse projects involving numerous individual activities in Microsoft Project.
+As part of your task planning responsibilities, you naturally assigned these tasks to the appropriate people and are now trying to balance the comprehensive project plans with the detailed tasks plans of the teams.

 - What tools are available for use with Microsoft Project

-- What the tools can (and can’t) do
+- What the tools can (and cannot) do

 - The best way to integrate these tools in order to optimize your work management and your project team’s collaboration

 - Typical challenges of work management in MS Project environments